dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

         return errors.New(Sprintf(format, args...))
     }
 ```
 Although `*errorString` may be the simplest type of `error`, it is far from the only one.
-For example, the `syscall` package provides Go’s low-level system call API.
+For example, the `syscall` package provides Go's low-level system call API.
 On many platforms, it defines a numeric type `Errno` that satisfies `error`, and on Unix platforms, `Errno`'s `Error` method does a lookup in a table of strings, as shown below:
 ```go
     package syscall